The Best Catskills Attractions You Didn’t Know Existed

 City-dwellers threaten to get out of town most weekends, but never seem to follow through.
 Really, though, there’s no reason not to pack a bag and start the car when the Catskills exist.
-You already know that it’s beautiful, you already know that it’s right there, but we’ve given you some extra incentives to go there -- all the best off-the-beaten-path (or not even on the ground!)
+You already know that it’s beautiful and that it’s just outside Manhattan, but now we’re giving you some extra incentives to go there.
+Here are all the best off-the-beaten-path (or not even on the ground!)
 Catskills attractions.

 Drive-in theaters are an endangered species, like those cool Greek coffee cups or cheap studio apartments.
-Luckily for us, the Greenville Drive-In has been standing strong since 1959, and still shows retro and independent films.
-The perks include $5 tickets, the fact you’re allowed to bring your dog in with you, and the attached biergarten.
+Luckily for us, the Greenville Drive-In has been standing strong since 1959, and still shows retro and independent films (like the upcoming Grease sing-a-longs Aug.
+31-Sept 3 and Rebel Without a Cause).
+The perks include $6 tickets, the fact you’re allowed to bring your dog in with you, and the attached biergarten.
 Afterwards you can get a malt and go dance the sock-hop, just to complete your ‘50s throwback.

-Ok the sock hop thing was a joke, but if getting down like it’s the 1950s all over again is your thing, stop by the roller rink in Purling.
+If getting down like it’s the 1950s all over again is your thing, stop by the roller rink in Purling, where $8 will get you rental skates and a night of Catskills fun.
 They’ve been open since the ‘40s, and keep tradition alive by renting out side-by-side skates and hosting classic roller rink events like limbo and dance contests.
 Plan a visit and recall a time when roller skating was supposedly corrupting the youth of America.

 The Hunter Mountain ziplines offer the longest canopy zipline in the US, sending you racing down the mountain for 650 feet.
 Now you, too, can explore the Catskills the way the pioneers did -- 60 feet above the ground.
 If that option doesn't scare you enough, you can opt to do your ziplining and rappelling at night, too.